How to find the BIOS Type, version, and date

 Finding BIOS date through debug routine

-At the C:\> Type the below commands.
+At the C:\> prompt, type the following commands.

 debug